 PNMF converts its office building to quarantine

-On April 1st, 156 stranded Indian nationals in Nepal side border were quarantined in the PNMF’s building in Nepal providing all the necessary facilities for 25 days.
+On 1st April 2020, 156 stranded Indian nationals in Nepal side border were quarantined in the PNMF’s building in Nepal providing all the necessary facilities for 25 days.
 After the quarantine period, they were sent back to India by the Government of Nepal in coordination with the concerned agencies, and the Government of India.
-PNMF has continued to support by providing its building and other utilities for the stranded people in the Nepal-India border.
-The remaining 144 Nepalese nationals in India side border were quarantined in Sunauli in India and they have been brought back to Nepal too after the quarantine period.
+PNMF has continued to support by providing its building and other utilities for the stranded people on the Nepal-India border.
+The remaining 144 Nepalese nationals on Indian side border were quarantined in Sunauli in India and they have been brought back to Nepal too after the quarantine period.

 At present, 73 Indian nationals are quarantined in the building and this support will be continued for battling together against the deadly COVID-19 pandemic.
 Hon.
 Minister Sudarshan Baral, Ministry of Social Development of Province 5, Mr. Hari Adhikari, Mayor of Siddharthanagar Municipality along with other officials, political leaders, social leaders, and the general public greatly appreciated and thanked PNMF for providing support with the building to quarantine stranded people in the Nepal-India border.